Essay: On International Women’s Day

 In the realm of women’s cycling races are unfairly compared to men’s events that regularly have been around for decades, sometimes a century.
 The women of cycling carry the burden of riding routes men have raced for scores of years, often at an abbreviated distance with an expectation to deliver more fireworks than the men.
 A smaller package with the requirement of a bigger explosion is highly unrealistic.

 It is with pride that a UCI race down the hill from the offices of creakybottombracket.com has a men and women’s race with matching purses.
 The Bucks County Classic pays out the same amount of money for the women as it does for the men.
 This is momentum.
-This is what makes what makes viewership of women’s races intriguing.
+This is what makes viewership of women’s races intriguing.
 It is raw.
 It is full gas.
 It is in the moment.
 This idea was on display just a few days ago when Nicole Hanselmann was stopped at Omloop Het Nieuwsblad because she caught the tale end of a ‘very slow men’s race.’
 Clearly there is more work to be done regarding women’s cycling, particularly when they come upon the men’s peloton riding at JRA pace.
 The men’s race was unaffected by Hanselmann’s approach.
-She would finish 74thciting a loss of momentum after the stoppage.
+She would finish 74th rightfully citing a loss of momentum after the stoppage.

 On this International Women’s Day creakybottombracket.com chooses to honor all women of cycling for their devotion to drive their expectations forward.
 Each time a women’s Tour de France is recommended, the laughter becomes louder when the counteroffer is made.
 Men ride twenty-one stages; women ride one, the last day.
-Hopefully the gap closes to see women’s cycling have Grand Tour status sooner than later.
+Hopefully the gap closes to see women’s cycling with Grand Tour status sooner than later.
 Car manufacturers once stated seatbelts made motorists more susceptible to injury.
 The motorist should want to be thrown from the car, they said.
 Air bags were bad in case a driver was smoking and the bag deployed, setting alight the driver.
 These are hilarious, yet outdated perspectives of a bygone era.
 When will the cycling crowd decide our model is rooted in antiquity?
 I empathize with the women racers who focus on today’s finish line only because of the uncertainty of tomorrow’s stage.

 Cover photo courtesy of Mike Maney Photography.
 Be sure to check out his work; he is a fellow cyclist in the Bucks County cycling community with multiple KOMs to his name.